Large-space and long-time asymptotic behaviors of $N_{\infty}$-soliton solutions (soliton gas) for the focusing Hirota equation: Conclusions and discussions

 \section{Conclusions and discussions}

-In conclusion, we have investigated the asymptotic behaviors of a soliton gas (the limit $N\to \infty$ of $N$-soliton solutions) of the Hirota equation including the complex modified KdV equation with the aid of the Riemann-Hilbert problems with pure imaginary discrete spectra restricted in an interval.
+In conclusion, we have used the idea of Refs.~\cite{Girotti-1,Girotti-2,Grava-3} to investigate the asymptotic behaviors of a soliton gas (the limit $N\to \infty$ of $N$-soliton solutions) of the Hirota equation including the complex modified KdV equation with the aid of the Riemann-Hilbert problems with pure imaginary discrete spectra restricted in an interval.
 We show that that this soliton gas tends slowly to the Jaocbian elliptic wave solution (zero exponentially quickly ) when $x\to -\infty$ ($x\to +\infty$).
 Moreover, we also give the long-time asymptotics of the soliton gas under the different velocity conditions: $x/t>4\beta b^2,\, \xi_c<x/t<4\beta b^2,\, x/t<\xi_c$.
 Finally, we analyze the property of the soliton gas with the discrete spectra filling uniformly a quadrature domain.

 Therefore are some challenging issues, for example, i) when $\xi=x/t<4\beta b^2$, how will one consider the long-time asymptotics of the potential $q(x,t)$ of the Hirota equation for the case $\alpha\beta\not=0$ ? since there is the terms $iR(z)e^{\pm 2zt(\xi-4\beta z^2+2i\alpha z)}$ with the factor $e^{\pm 4i\alpha z^2t}$ in the jump matrices given by Eq.~(\ref{M3-3}); ii) how will one study the asymptotics of soliton gas for the case of the considered discrete spectral intervals localized in the non-imaginary axes ?